 Breakout Youth became a charity in its own right in May 2012.
-Breakout youth currently offers group-based support to LGBTQ young people in Southampton, Eastleigh, Basingstoke and on The Isle of Wight
+Breakout Youth currently offers group-based support to LGBTQ+ young people in Southampton, New Milton, Marchwood, Basingstoke, Andover and on The Isle of Wight

-In 2013 members made history by creating footage showing what it is like to be LGBT and young in the 21st century.
-This material was then inducted into Hampshire Archives; the first ever LGBT material to be listed in Hampshire records.
+In 2013 members made history by creating footage showing what it is like to be LGBTQ+ and young in the 21st century.
+This material was then inducted into Hampshire Archives; the first ever LGBTQ+ material to be listed in Hampshire records.